 - Website: www.carrierclinic.org

-Opened in 1910, Carrier Clinic today is partially powered by a massive 15-acre solar photovoltaic array, the largest solar panel distribution found in any campus in the state in 2009; it lies on more than 100 acres of land in Belle Mead, N.J.
+Opened in 1910, Carrier Clinic today is partially powered by a massive 15-acre solar photovoltaic array, which lies on more than 100 acres of land in Belle Mead, N.J.
 Their specialties include psychiatric inpatient care for adolescents, adults, and adults 60 and over.
 Other residential and outpatient services include substance abuse treatment, adolescent special education and residency, and electroconvulsive therapy.
 Benefits include a generous paid time off program, medical, dental, and prescription insurance, a 403b retirement plan, flex spending accounts, and other perks.

 Summit Oaks Hospital

 - Address: 19 Prospect Street, Summit, NJ 07902

 - Email Address: Click here to access their contact list.